edvinli/edvinli.github.io/_pages/about.md

 ## Research

 My research is focused on representation learning using deep nets in decentralized and federated systems.
 I'm especially interested in understanding out of distribution generalization.
-Beyond this, I have an interest in applying ML to solve problems related to sustainability and climate change.
+Beyond this, I have an interest in applying ML to solve problems related to sustainability, climate change and social issues.
 I am always open for collaborations in these areas, feel free to reach out.
-[Here is my Google Scholar profile](https://scholar.google.se/citations?user=Ft52aSsAAAAJ).

 If you are a student interested in doing a project or a master thesis I am always open for discussions.
 [Click here](https://edvinli.github.io/students/) for suggestions and previous work I have supervised.